machinekoder/pickit-docs/docs/faq/general/can-i-connect-a-pickit-processor-as-a-normal-pc.rst

 =================================================

 You can **not** access the Pickit processor as a normal PC.
-You can **not** plug an external screen and/or keyboard direct into the Pickit processor.
+You can **not** plug an external screen and/or keyboard directly into the Pickit processor.

 **The Pickit processor can only be accessed over network through the